kolanos/iputil/README.md

     $ iputil parse data/list_of_ips.txt

+This command will check for the specified text file in the directory in which it is run.
+It will store a cache of the IPs found in ``/tmp/.ip_cache``.
+Use ``--cache-path=PATH`` to specify a different location.

 ### GeoIP

 To lookup the GeoIPs for each IP found within the text file, use the following